 I post this information in good faith but please check dates and times with the venue or organiser as things can change.
 This is not an exhaustive list – check local press and bookshops for your area too!

-Jacky “Dr Noir” Collins and Kelly Lacey bring you online Noir at the Bar (Edinburgh chapter).
-They’re back next month.
-Follow them on social media for all the info: Facebook: www.facebook.com/NoirattheBarEd/ Twitter: @NoirBarEdin They also run Honey & Stag Literary Events, including interviews and book launches (Twitter: @HoneyandStag).
+Jacky “Dr Noir” Collins and Kelly Lacey run Noir at the Bar (Edinburgh chapter), follow them on social media for updates: Facebook: www.facebook.com/NoirattheBarEd/ Twitter: @NoirBarEdin They also run Honey & Stag Literary Events, including interviews and book launches (Twitter: @HoneyandStag).

-Dr Noir also organises Newcastle Noir, sadly cancelled this year – but a series of online panels were held (full disclosure: I chaired the Murder They Wrote panel) and are available to watch on the festival’s YouTube channel, do check them out.
-Also on the NN channel are a series of interviews under the banner “The Doctor will see you now…”
+Dr Noir also organises Newcastle Noir, with the 2020 online panels available on the festival’s YouTube channel, where you’ll also find a series of fab author interviews under the banner “The Doctor will see you now…”

 If you are a podcast fan, here’s a few for your ears:

-Blood Brothers – three crime writers from the north of England, Rob Parker, Chris McDonald and M Sean Coleman plus guests – “It’s like an hour in the pub” they say, and they aren’t wrong.
+Blood Brothers – three crime writers from the north of England, Rob Parker, Chris McDonald and M Sean Coleman plus guests.
 Twitter: @bloodbrospod

-The Northern Crime Writing Syndicate – Hosted by AM Peacock and other writers in the group, this sees writers and figures from the book world gently grilled.
+The Northern Crime Writing Syndicate – Hosted by AM Peacock and other writers in the group, this sees writers and book world figures gently grilled.
 Twitter: @northern_crime